minojeyam/classroom-project/README.md

 // Connect to MongoDB shell
 mongosh

-// Use the io-space database
+// Use the database
-use io-space
+use db

 // Update a user to be an admin db.users.updateOne(